USDA-SCINet/scinet-workbooks/workbooks/_geospatial/machine-learning/image-ml/classical-machine-learning.md

-## <span style='color:Green'> Your turn: </span>
-Using what you have learned about using lists to loop over categories, load the first annotation (`annotation_0001.mat`) from each of the 101 categories, use the corresponding `obj_contour` to define an object mask, and display that mask in one location of an $11\times10$  subplot.
+{% include alert class="question" title="Your turn" content="Using what you have learned about using lists to loop over categories, load the first annotation (`annotation_0001.mat`) from each of the 101 categories, use the corresponding `obj_contour` to define an object mask, and display that mask in one location of an $11\times10$  subplot.
 Title each of those locations of the subplot with the category name.
 You might find it handy to read in the image corresponding to the annotation in order to easily get the dimensions.
-The visualizations from the previous part can be used here to spot-check the correctness of the annotations.
+The visualizations from the previous part can be used here to spot-check the correctness of the annotations." %}

 ```python